jevad/NLTKinstallForNlpClass/README.md

 Pip installation packages are known as "wheel files" and usually have the extension, ".whl".
 After you've downloaded the wheel file, install the package with pip:
 ```
-pip install numpy-1.9.3+mkl-cp27-none-win32.whl
+pip install Downloads\numpy-1.9.3+mkl-cp27-none-win32.whl
 ```
+(Modify the path to match wherever you've downloaded the wheel file.)

 OK.
 So now we've installed, Python, NLTK and NumPy.
-Let's start up Python and then enter some commands to try out NLTK to make sure things are working -- we'll work through the first couple of sections of _Natural Language Processing with Python_, http://www.nltk.org/book/ch01.html (so look at the book at that link if you're wondering where these statements come from -- I'm going to skip some of the statements, here, but you might want to try out all of them):
+Let's start up Python by entering `python` at a Windows command prompt.
+Then we'll nter some commands to try out NLTK to make sure things are working -- we'll work through the first couple of sections of _Natural Language Processing with Python_, http://www.nltk.org/book/ch01.html (so look at the book at that link if you're wondering where these statements come from -- I'm going to skip some of the statements, here, but you might want to try out all of them):
 ```
 from __future__ import division
 import nltk
 nltk.download()
 ```
 If everything is working correctly, this should bring up a Graphical User Interface (GUI).
 Since we're working through the stuff in the book, choose to download the "book" collection.
+Close the window when the download has completed and your Python command prompt will return.
 ```
 from nltk.book import *
 text4.dispersion_plot(["citizens", "democracy", "freedom", "duties", "America"])